porech/roborock-oucher/README.md

 All of this can be executed from the shell, in the folder where you downloaded the files:
 ```
+ssh root@192.168.1.33 service oucher stop # If you're installing for the first time, this will give an error.
+Don't worry.
 scp oucher root@192.168.1.33:/usr/local/bin
 scp oucher.conf root@192.168.1.33:/etc/init
 ssh root@192.168.1.33 apt-get update